The European Parliamentary elections are coming: It’s your vote – use it, don’t lose it

 Thursday 23 May gives voters the chance to have their say on who represents the South West region of the UK in the European Parliament.

 The UK is currently represented by 73 MEPs at the European Parliament.
-There are currently 12 European electoral regions in the UK and each region is represented by between three and 10 MEPs – there are six representatives for the South West region which can be viewed here.
+There are currently 12 European electoral regions in the UK and each region is represented by between three and 10 MEPs –

 You must be registered to vote, with deadlines fast approaching: